christofsteel/syng/README.md

 **Note:** When installing via PyPI, you need to have [mpv](https://mpv.io/) installed on the playback client, and the `mpv` binary must be in your `PATH`.

+The Syng client is also packaged for Arch Linux in the [Arch Linux user repository](https://aur.archlinux.org/packages/syng-client)

 ### Windows

 Windows support is experimental, but you can download the current version from [Releases](https://github.com/christofsteel/syng/releases).
 No installation necessary, you can just run the `exe`.